History of Siberia: Stolypin's resettlement programme

 Not all the settlers decided to stay; 17.8% migrated back.
 All in all, more than three million people officially resettled to Siberia, and 750,000 came as foot-messengers.
-From 1897 to 1914 Siberian population increased 73%, and the area of land under cultivation doubled.
+From 1897 to 1914, the Siberian population increased 73%, and the area of land under cultivation doubled.

 Tunguska event

 The Tunguska event, or Tunguska explosion, was a powerful explosion that occurred near the Podkamennaya (Lower Stony) Tunguska River in what is now Krasnoyarsk Krai of Russia, at around 7:14 a.m.
-(0:14 UT, 7:02 a.m. local solar time) on June 30, 1908 (June 17 in the Julian calendar, in use locally at the time).
+(0:14 UT, 7:02 a.m. local solar time) on 30 June 1908 (June 17 in the Julian calendar, in use locally at the time).

 The cause of the explosion is controversial, and still much disputed to this day.
 Although the cause of the explosion is the subject of debate, it is commonly believed to have been caused by a meteor air burst: the atmospheric explosion of a large meteoroid or comet fragment at an altitude of 5–10 km above the Earth's surface.
 Different studies have yielded varying estimates of the object's size, with general agreement that it was a few tens of metres across.

 Although the Tunguska event is believed to be the largest impact event on land in Earth's recent history, impacts of similar size in remote ocean areas would have gone unnoticed before the advent of global satellite monitoring in the 1960s and 1970s.
 Because the event occurred in a remote area, there was little damage to human life or property, and it was in fact some years until it was properly investigated.

 The first recorded expedition arrived at the scene more than a decade after the event.
 In 1921, the Russian mineralogist Leonid Kulik, visiting the Podkamennaya Tunguska River basin as part of a survey for the Soviet Academy of Sciences, deduced from local accounts that the explosion had been caused by a giant meteorite impact.
 He persuaded the Soviet government to fund an expedition to the Tunguska region, based on the prospect of meteoric iron that could be salvaged to aid Soviet industry.

 Kulik's party reached the site in 1927.
 To their surprise, no crater was to be found.
 There was instead a region of scorched trees about 50 km across.
 A few near ground zero were still strangely standing upright, their branches and bark stripped off.
 Those farther away had been knocked down in a direction away from the center.